-- Minorities make up roughly one-third of the US population.
-That 30% is expected to pass 50% by the year 2042.
-By 2023 — 11 years from now — minorities will comprise more than half of all children in the United States.
+Minorities make up roughly one-third of the U.S. population.
+That thirty percent is expected to pass fifty percent by the year 2042.
+By 2023 — eleven years from now — minorities will comprise more than half of all children in the United States.

-- The Hispanic population is projected to triple, from 46 million to 132 million by 2050.
-Hispanics will probably move from 15 percent of the total population to 30 percent.
+The Hispanic population is projected to triple, from 46 million to 132 million by 2050.
+Hispanics will probably move from fifteen percent of the total population to thirty percent.

-- The black population is projected to increase from 41 million (14 percent of the population) 65 million (15 percent) in 2050.
+The black population is projected to increase from 41 million (fourteen percent of the population) 65 million (fifteen percent) in 2050.

 John Mayer’s City View Report 2008 gives these remarkable facts our own town:

-- The Phillips/Ventura neighborhood [where I live] in South Minneapolis has become the most diverse single neighborhood in America with one-hundred-plus languages spoken there.
+The Phillips/Ventura Village neighborhood [where I live] in South Minneapolis has become the most diverse single neighborhood in America with one-hundred-plus languages spoken there.

-- In 2004, Minnesota ranked third in the nation for the most new refugees.
+In 2004, Minnesota ranked third in the nation for the newest refugees.
 Only California and Florida have more.